l1ionelw/scrapyard-kvm/readme.md

 ---

 ## FYI
-This project was made by me (l1ionelw) to troubleshoot and easy access to my server PC.
-The materials required may cost more than a traditional kvm (jetkvm).
+This project was made by me (l1ionelw) for my lazy bum to troubleshoot and easily access to my server PC with the things I had lying around, pieced together like lego pieces (hence the name scrapyard).
+The materials required may (probably do) cost more than a traditional kvm (JetKVM).
 However it IS open source (so is jetkvm).
-But its more easy to modify if you want a custom setup or smh, idc.
+But its more easy to modify if you want a custom setup or smh, idrk & idrc.

 ## Project Overview